GlPortal/ads/general-dev-ad.md

-# General Game Development Ad
-This is an ad for the general public.
-It aims to be:
-- self replicating
-- self improving

-# Ad
-## Free and Open 3D puzzle game looking for developer
+# Free and Open 3D puzzle game looking for developer

 GlPortal is a free and open source 3D puzzle action adventure that has been in development since 2012.